ibm-messaging/mq-smf-csv/README.md

 created; cannot rely on it being there

 Jan 2018
-* QCTDNS structure is not initialised when there hae been no activity
+* QCTDNS structure is not initialised when there has been no activity
+* Can now process files that have not been downloaded with the RDW option, as some sites do not have suitable ftp package available.
+New option is "-f NORDW".

 Pull requests
 =============